iotaledger/cxc-slu-authenticity/slu-scripts/src/device-booting/README.md

 ## Example

-The scripts can be tested with our currently deployed instance.
+The scripts can be tested with our currently deployed instances.

 1. Go to https://cxc.is.iota.cafe , login and create a device.

 2. Click on the device and copy the nonce.

 3. Now run the bootstrap script on the Raspberry Pi with the copied nonce.
+For that you must be in the slu-scripts folder.
 ````
-npm run bootstrap --key_file=./test-data/unclonable.txt --dest=./test-data --one_shot_device_url=https://cxc.is.iota.cafe/api/v1/one-shot-device/bootstrap --nonce= < your copied nonce >
+npm run bootstrap --key_file=./test-data/unclonable.txt --dest=./test-data
+--one_shot_device_url=https://cxc.is.iota.cafe/api/v1/one-shot-device/bootstrap --nonce= < your copied nonce >
 ````

 4. One example for the .env file.
 Configure the paths and interval time if needed.